List of DC Comics characters: K: Kryptonite Man

 Kryptonite Man is the name of several supervillains appearing in stories published by DC Comics.

-Kryptonite Man I
+First Kryptonite Man

 The original Kryptonite Man started out as a teenage alien criminal called the Kryptonite Kid.
 On the planet Blor, he faced a 20-year sentence, he volunteered for a scientific experiment, a satellite that required a test passenger.
 He favored dying in deep space to rotting in jail, with the added bonus of a 10,000 to 1 chance of surviving the test.
 He was loaded in the satellite together with a laboratory dog, and the satellite was shot into deep space, never to return.
 To pass the time, they watched a telescopic viewer of Earth and learned of Superboy's existence.
-On their course for Earth, they passed through a cloud of gaseous Kryptonite, which gave him and his dog Kryptonite-based powers.
+On their course for Earth, they passed through a cloud of gaseous Green Kryptonite, which gave him and his dog Kryptonite-based powers.